CME/CPD Programmes from other Organisations

 With the training platform the Spanish Society of Neurology intends to promote interaction between professionals in the neurological medical specialty and all sectors of society that may be related to it, collaboration and cooperation between them for the promotion, development, study and knowledge scientific and practical specialty.

-More information can be found on the SEN website under: https://cursos.sen.es/escuelasen
+More information can be found on the SEN website (in Spanish) under: https://cursos.sen.es/escuelasen

 The purpose of this postgraduate course is to cover the entire field of stroke medicine, ranging from basic knowledge in pathophysiology, acute management of ischaemic and haemorrhagic stroke, primary and secondary prevention to neurorehabilitation.
 In addition, a research focus is maintained throughout all lectures, workshop and seminars, covering all aspects of basic, translational and clinical stroke research.

 An international faculty of world leading stroke experts will provide lectures, seminars and workshops in close collaboration with the local faculty at the University of Bern.